 We all know it when it strikes.
-Our clothes are a little tighter, we walk a little slower, and we eat a little more ice cream than we probably should.
-Those extra pounds around the waist make us cringe as we try to put on our favorite pair of jeans but eventually end up turning to our sweatpants and hoodies for consolation.
-The “Freshman 15” is a term used for weight gain among college students particularly during their first semester.
-Although the term implies that students gain 15 pounds during their first semester, statistics from the health journal, Applied Physiology, Nutrition, and Metabolism, show that on average students only gain about 2-5 pounds.
-If this stress and trend of weight gain continues throughout a person’s college years, there could be a large weight gain over a 4 year period of time.
+Our clothes get a little tighter, we start to walk a little slower, and we’re eating a little more ice cream than we probably should.
+Those extra pounds around the waist make us cringe as we try to put on our favorite pair of jeans, and we eventually end up turning to our sweatpants and hoodies for consolation.
+The “Freshman 15” is a term used for weight gain among college students, particularly during their first semester.
+Although the term implies that students gain fifteen pounds during their first semester, statistics from the health journal Applied Physiology, Nutrition, and Metabolism show that on average students only gain about two to five pounds.
+However, if this stress and trend of weight gain continues throughout a person’s college years, there could be a large weight gain over a four-year period of time.

 1. Swap out the sugary drinks

 Water will always be the best alternative to any of these drinks.
 However, if you still need a little energy or flavor boost, try drinking tea.
-Tea still has that caffeine boost you need, but offers zero calories and much more nutrients.
+Tea still has that caffeine boost you need, but it has zero calories and much more nutrients.
 If you need your coffee fix, try light or “skinny” versions of your favorite drinks.
-It is less sugar and less calories but still all the delicious coffee flavor you love.
-Regular coffee with a small amount of cream is another good alternative to sugary coffee beverages.
+They contain less sugar and less calories but still all the delicious coffee flavor you love.
+Regular coffee with a small amount of cream or milk is another good alternative to sugary coffee beverages.

-If you know that a long study session is inevitable, prepare yourself with healthy snacks to keep you fueled and focused.
-Try packing a healthy snack along with your study materials.
-Aim to include a good source of carbohydrate with a good source of protein.
-Some examples include: an apple with 1 tablespoon of peanut butter, ¼ cup of nuts with ¼ cup of dried fruit, or vegetables with 1 – 2 tablespoons of hummus.
+If you know that a long study session is inevitable, prepare healthy snacks to keep you fueled and focused.
+Aim to include a good source of carbohydrates with a good source of protein.
+Some examples include an apple with one tablespoon of peanut butter, a quarter cup of nuts with a quarter cup of dried fruit, or vegetables with one to two tablespoons of hummus.

 Planning the timing of your snack(s) is another way to stay healthy.
-Having a set time to take a break will help you stay focused on your work as well as help reduce mindless eating.
+Having a set time to take a break will help you stay focused on your work and can help reduce mindless eating.
 It is easy to get carried away with portion sizes when snacks are constantly available during your study period, and this may contribute to the Freshman 15.

 3. Exercise (even if you don’t have much time)

 Regular exercise can help with weight maintenance and contributes to overall health.
-Some of the benefits include increasing muscle and bone strength, improving heart health, and boosting energy.
+Some of the benefits of exercise include increasing muscle and bone strength, improving heart health, and boosting energy.
 Even if your study schedule makes it difficult to get to the gym, make sure you are taking breaks whenever you have been sitting for long periods of time.
-Try taking a walking break, doing a couple pushups or sit-ups in your room, or add a couple jumping jacks into your study breaks.
-These small bouts of activity can reenergize and refocus your study efforts while maintaining a healthy lifestyle mindset.
+Try taking a walking break, doing a couple pushups or sit-ups in your room, or adding a few jumping jacks into your study breaks.
+These small bouts of activity can reenergize you and refocus your study efforts while helping you maintain a healthy lifestyle mindset.

 4. Be mindful of portions